1995 WDC World Darts Championship

 The 1995 Proton Cars World Darts Championship was the second world championship organised by the World Darts Council (now the Professional Darts Corporation).
 It was held between 27 December 1994 and 2 January 1995.

 Phil Taylor emerged as champion, overcoming John Lowe 5–4 in the semi-final before beating Rod Harrington 6–2 in the final to claim his first WDC World Championship title, and his third World Championship in all.

 Seeds

+There were eight seeds in the World Championship.